H.R. 1958: Deporting Fraudsters Act of 2026

 U.S. Code: 8 U.S.C.
 1621 on uscode.house.gov

-The bill also relies on the statutory definition of state and local public benefits in 8 U.S.C.
-1621.
+The catch-all also sweeps in the statutory definition of state and local public benefits from 8 U.S.C.
+1621 (PRWORA §411(c)).

 H.R.
 1958 Common Questions